An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Quantum algorithm for finding many 3-tuple solutions

-could be significantly less than the cost ${\sf C}_2$ in the naive approach, possibly resulting in an improved overall time complexity.

-Indeed, this \textit{local} two-oracle search algorithm finds elements of $M_2(R,R') \subseteq M_2$ more efficiently than the naive strategy.
-By sampling the subsets $\cC, \cC'$ randomly, using the random product code distribution from~\Cref{defn:RPC}, we can ensure that the induced set $M_2(R,R')$ is a sufficiently random subset of $M_2$, so repeating the local two-oracle search algorithm for sufficiently many random pairs $(\cC,\cC')$ allows us to find $m$ elements of $\cT_{\mathrm{sol}}$, thereby solving~\Cref{prob:finding-many-3-tuples}.
+Indeed, this \textit{local} two-oracle search algorithm finds elements of $\cT_2(R,R') \subseteq \cT_2$ more efficiently than the naive strategy.
+By sampling the subsets $C, C'$ randomly, using the RPC distribution from~\Cref{defn:RPC}, we can ensure that this approach finds a sufficiently random subset of $\cT_{\mathrm{sol}}$, so repeating the local two-oracle search algorithm for sufficiently many random pairs $(C,C')$ allows us to find $|L|$ elements of $\cT_{\mathrm{sol}}$, thereby solving~\Cref{prob:finding-many-3-tuples}.

-We summarize the resulting quantum algorithm in~\Cref{algo:main-3List}, which we call ${\tt 3List}_{(\ell_1, \ell_2)}$ for some parameters $\ell_1, \ell_2$ that determine the number of repetitions, and for implicit parameters $\theta, \theta', \alpha, \alpha' \in (0,\pi/2)$, where $\alpha,\alpha'$ are to be optimized over.
-In particular, the algorithm {\tt SolutionSearch} in the \textbf{Search} phase is essentially the aforementioned local two-oracle search algorithm.

-In the following sections, we explain and analyze the individual phases of {\tt 3List} in more detail, allowing us to then prove our main result, \Cref{thm:main-3List}, in~\Cref{sec:proof-of-main-thm}.
-We remark that we cannot use the result of~\cite{KLL15twoOracles} or~\cite{Amb10VariableTime} directly: we want to essentially find all elements of $M_2(R,R')$, hence we want to sample a single element with sufficient randomness so that many samples are likely to correspond to many distinct elements.
+We summarize the resulting quantum algorithm, called ${\tt 3List}$, in~\Cref{algo:main-3List}.\footnote{The algorithm {\tt SolutionSearch} in the \textbf{Search} phase is essentially the aforementioned local two-oracle search algorithm, and samples from $\cT_2(R,R')$ for fixed $(R,R')$.
+By choosing the parameter $\searchthreshold$ carefully, the \textbf{Search} phase finds all elements of $\cT_2(R,R')$ using $|\cT_2(R,R')| 2^{o(d)}$ calls to {\tt SolutionSearch}, even if $|\cT_2(R,R')|$ is not known a priori.} In the following sections, we explain and analyze the individual phases of {\tt 3List} in more detail, allowing us to then prove our main result, \Cref{thm:main-3List}, in~\Cref{sec:proof-of-main-thm}.
+We remark that we cannot use the result of~\cite{KLL15twoOracles} or~\cite{Amb10VariableTime} directly: as our goal is to find all elements of $\cT_2(R,R')$, we want to sample a single element with sufficient randomness so that many samples are likely to correspond to many distinct elements.
 We therefore give our own algorithm and analysis, for our particular setting.